jpfreeley/jpfreeley/_posts/2016-09-27-GA-DSI-Project-01.md

 ---------------------
 The project this week was meant as an introduction to Python data analysis and visualization.
 It required me to:

-*   create several different list and dictionary data structures
+*   create several different Python list [] and dictionary {} data structures
+*   manipulate Python dictionaries using "list comprehensions", unpacking and "for loops"
 *   slice and select subsets of the full data set
-*   perform simple descriptive statistics on the data
+*   perform simple descriptive statistics on the data (min, max, mean, median, standard deviation)
-*   create graphs with MatPlotLib, Seaborn and Tableau to visualize the data
+*   create scatterplots, histograms, box plots and heatmaps with MatPlotLib, PyPlot, Seaborn and Tableau to visualize the data
-*   Candy.
-*   Gum.
-*   Booze.
-this:

-+ Candy
-+ Gum
-+ Booze
-and this:

--   Candy.
--   Gum.
--   Booze.

-The quick brown fox jumped over the lazy dog's back.

-### Header 3

-> This is a blockquote.
->
-> This is the second paragraph in the blockquote.
->
-> ## This is an H2 in a blockquote
+*Note: The methodology below is drawn from the "Data Science Workflow" document provided by General Assembly

+### IDENTIFY THE PROBLEM
+### ACQUIRE THE DATA
+### PARSE THE DATA
+### MINE THE DATA

+The data as provided to us as a csv file